Recognize an adverb when you find one.

 Not all ly words are adverbs, however.
 Lively, lonely, and lovely are adjectives instead, answering the questions What kind? or Which one?

-Many single-word adverbs have no specific ending, such as next, not, often, seldom, and then.
-If you are uncertain whether a word is an adverb or not, use a dictionary to determine its part of speech.
+Many single-word adverbs have no specific ending, such as next, not, often, quite, seldom, and then.
+If you are uncertain whether a word is an adverb or not, consult a dictionary to determine its part of speech.

 At 2 a.m., a bat flew through Deidre's open bedroom window.